ezg27/Tribe-EQ/README.md

 Frontend built with React + hosted on Netlify, corresponding RESTful API built using Go + hosted on Heroku.
 Database hosted with MongoDB/mLab.

-I opted for a typical MVC architecture, allowing for the separation of concerns and ease of testing the controller functions.
+I opted for a typical MVC architecture, allowing for the separation of concerns and ease of unit testing.

 I chose to utilise the value ranges (and colour scheme) for gain/frequency controls of a typical SSL 4000-series console.
 While such boards often utilise variable dials/knobs to control parameters like gain/frequency, I opted for sliders due to greater ease of use in web/screen based applications.